Office hours

 P

-Paola Tomei posted 23 days ago Admin
+Paola Tomei posted about 2 months ago Admin

 You are correct - NETWORKDAYS is counting non-weekend days between 2 dates, so result will be an integer.